 A pfClipTexture can be connected to a pfMPClipTexture, a multiprocessing component, which is connected to a pfPipe.
 From the pipe's point of view, a pfMPClipTexture is something it can apply to.

-Channels

-Some functionality must be supplied to update a cliptexture's center as the channel moves with respect to the cliptextured geometry.
+Channels Some functionality must be supplied to update a cliptexture's center as the channel moves with respect to the cliptextured geometry.
 This functionality can be supplied by the application, or OpenGL Performer can do it automatically if the application uses clipcenter nodes.

-A clipcenter node is added to the scenegraph and is traversed by the APP process just like every other node in the scenegraph. pfMPClipTexture, which contains the cliptextured geometry, should be a child node of the clipcenter node.
+A clipcenter node is added to the scenegraph and is traversed by the APP process just like every other node in the scenegraph.
 When the clipcenter node is traversed by a channel, the clipcenter node computes the relationship between the cliptextured geometry and the channel's eyepoint, and updates the cliptexture's center appropriately.

-Cliptexture Support in OpenGL Performer

-Cliptexture is a large and diverse piece of functionality.
-As a result, cliptexture support is found in nearly every major library in OpenGL Performer.

-libpr Support

-The pfImageCache class defines image caches which manage the updating of clipped levels, pfImageTile classes are used to define non-clipped cliptexture levels and define pieces of clipped levels downloaded from disk to system memory.
+Cliptexture Support in OpenGL Performer Cliptexture is a large and diverse piece of functionality.
+As a result, cliptexture support is found in nearly every major library in OpenGL Performer. libpr Support The pfImageCache class defines image caches which manage the updating of clipped levels, pfImageTile classes are used to define non-clipped cliptexture levels and define pieces of clipped levels downloaded from disk to system memory.
 The pfQueue class supports read queues, which manage the read requests from disk to system memory in image caches, while the pfClipTexture class itself defines cliptextures themselves, virtual mipmaps composed of image caches and image tile levels.
-The pfTexLoad class defines download requests when image caches download texels from system to texture memory.

-$\texttt{libpf} \ \textbf{Support}$

-The libpf library adds multiprocessing support for using cliptextures in scene graphs. the pfMPClipTexture class ties together pfClipTextures, pfPipes, cliptexture centering functionality (often pfuClipCenterNode nodes) and the application itself in a multiprocessing environment. additional functionality in the pfPipe class ensures that cliptextures are applied properly.
+The pfTexLoad class defines download requests when image caches download texels from system to texture memory. libpf Support The libpf library adds multiprocessing support for using cliptextures in scene graphs. the pfMPClipTexture class ties together pfClipTextures, pfPipes, cliptexture centering functionality (often pfuClipCenterNode nodes) and the application itself in a multiprocessing environment. additional functionality in the pfPipe class ensures that cliptextures are applied properly.